PeterStaev/nativescript-purchase/README.md

 $ grunt compile
 $ cd demo
 ```
 You will not be able to directly run the demo, becuase you need to add your purchases to the stores.
-Also since I already registered the application id you will have to change that in the `package.json` file located in the `demo` folder.
+Also since I already registered the application ID you will have to change that in the `package.json` file located in the `demo` folder.
 So make sure you read and follow the [in-depth tutorials](#in-depth-tutorial) below in order to get started with the demo.

 ## In-depth Tutorial
 1. [Adding the plugin to your application and creating a purchase workflow](https://www.tangrainc.com/blog/2017/02/implementing-app-purchases-nativescript-application-part-1/)